zchking/docs/pages/katalon-studio/tutorials/how_handle_drop_down_menu.md

 We already have several items selected, for example, and now we want all selected items to be deselected.
 How can we accomplish this using Katalon?

-We have a keyword called “deselectAllOption”.
+We have a keyword called "deselectAllOption".
 This will deselect all the selected items in a combo box.

 **Manual Mode:**